Rineloricaria magdalenae

-Rineloricaria magdalenae is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the basins of the Sinú River, the Magdalena River, and possibly the Catatumbo River in Colombia and Venezuela.
+Rineloricaria magdalenaeis a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish occurs in the Magdalena-Cauca drainage basin in Colmbia, it may also occur in the Lake Maracaibo drainage system in Colombia and Venezuela but this needs confirmation.
 It is typically found in slow-flowing rivers, as well as marshes and swamps.
-The species reaches 20 cm (7.9 inches) in length and is believed to be a facultative air-breather.
+The species reaches 20 cm in length and is believed to be a facultative air-breather.